rajveer4155/JapaneseTradeAnalysis/README.md

    1.1 Compile the code into jar file and copy input files to hdfs 1.2 Create a Maven project and export it to jar.You can also do this using Eclipse

-2. Run the compiled jar file using the following command Hadoop jar application.jar App inputFiles outputLocation
+2. Run the compiled jar file using the following command:
+ $ hadoop jar application.jar App inputFiles outputLocation

 3. Multiple folders will be created under output